-Veggie burgers.
-When I finally made one for myself, I stepped into a new world of deliciousness.
+But it wasn’t until a couple years ago that I first began making homemade veggie burgers.
+Let me tell you, I had been missing out on an entirely new world of deliciousness.
 We’re talking levels of texture and flavor that just made my taste buds want to jump up and do a happy dance.

 It all started one weekend when my husband and I decided to have a burger night.
-While he threw a couple beef patties on the grill, I reached into the depths of my freezer… pulled out this…
+He threw a couple of beef patties on the grill, while I reached into the depths of my freezer… and pulled out this.

-I’d be lying if I said I didn’t have a quick internal debate exactly how high my levels of digestive bravery were feeling at the moment.
-(Hey, now.
-Don’t act you haven’t been there before.)
+I’d be lying if I said I didn’t have a quick internal debate.
+You know, the kind where you weigh your levels of digestive bravery at that moment.
+(Don’t judge.
+We’ve all been there.)

 Finally, I said to myself, “Self, you are better than this.
 You have standards.”